MicrosoftDocs/ai-builder/ai-builder-docs/interpret-confidence-score.md

 ## Use the formula bar to retrieve the Confidence score value from the selected item in the Form Processor  control in Power Apps

-In this example I have chosen to extract tabular information from my document with a Table that I named 'Table 1' with 4 columns 'Date', 'Activity', 'Qty' and 'AMOUNT'
+In this example I have chosen to extract tabular information from my document with a Table that I named 'Table 1' with 4 columns 'Item', 'Quantity', 'Rate' and 'Amount'.

 Here’s some examples